jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

    }

-If you notice some inconsistencies with the styling of your extension, you may need to add this general rule back to the CSS of your extension, or scope it to the relevant widgets.
+If you notice some inconsistencies with the styling of your extension, you may need to add this general rule back to the CSS of your extension, or (preferably) scope it to the relevant widgets.

 Testing with Galata
 ^^^^^^^^^^^^^^^^^^^